 The volunteer engineering work covers assisting with major overhauls, making parts which are no longer available (from anywhere and at any price), restoration, routine maintenance and repairs.
 SVAS volunteers work alongside and under the supervision of the Collection’s small group of resident engineers.
 Without their input the Collection would be hard put to survive, let alone put on flying displays.

 On event days volunteers help to move aircraft in and out of hangars, refuel them, take the older machines to their take off points, while others hold onto the wings to steady their progress when taxying.
 Volunteers, often dressed in period costume, also parade vehicles along the flight line.
 On display days they sell programmes, man stalls selling surplus goods etc. While other members take small groups on tours of the aircraft on the flight line.

-There are other volunteers who take part in tableaux at most events, and out of the airshow season we have two groups of volunteers who clean the aircraft – often there isn’t time to keep them spick and span during the show season, particularly as they operate from the grass (and, sometimes, mud) of Old Warden Aerodrome.
+There are other volunteers who take part in tableaux at most events, and out of the airshow season we have groups of volunteers who clean the aircraft and cars.

-The Society has donated many hundreds of thousands of pounds to the Shuttleworth Collection, including funding the purchase of several aircraft and other vehicles.
+Over the past 20 years the Society has donated over 2 million pounds to the Shuttleworth Collection, including funding the purchase of several aircraft and other vehicles.
 These include the Percival Provost, de Havilland Canada Chipmunk, Westland Lysander, Miles Hawk Speed 6 and Piper Super Cub.

 What You Can do